The How-To Car Insurance Guide for Different Driver Types [Expert Tips and Savings]

 Non-Standard Auto Insurance

-A non-standard policy is another cheap insurance option for high-risk drivers that standard auto insurance will not cover.
+A non-standard policy is another cheap insurance option to provide coverage for high-risk drivers that standard auto insurance will not cover.
 Non-standard auto insurance caters specifically to the highest-risk drivers — including those who have had multiple car accidents, multiple violations, DUIs and DWIs, poor credit, or little driving experience.

 For some drivers, non-standard insurance will be beneficial as many insurers will not consider your credit rating as a factor